liangzid/MERGE/README.md

 I reproduce MPCformer and THE-X for three generative language models (GPT series, T5, and Bart) in this repository, which can be seen in [this place](https://github.com/liangzid/MPCGen/tree/master/nlg/transformersV4251/models).

 ## Introduction of MERGE framework
-Recent years have seen increasing concerns about the private inference of NLP services and Transformer models.
-However, existing two-party privacy-preserving methods solely consider NLU scenarios, while the private inference of text generation such as translation, dialogue, and code completion remains unsolved.
-Besides, while migrated to NLG models, existing privacy-preserving methods perform poorly in terms of inference speed, and suffer from the convergence problem during the training stage.
-To address these issues, we propose MERGE, a fast private text generation framework for Transformer-based language models.
-Specifically, MERGE reuse the output hidden state as the word embedding to bypass the embedding computation, and reorganize the linear operations in the Transformer module to accelerate the forward procedure.
+The drastic increase in language models’ parameters has led to a new trend of deploying models in cloud servers, raising growing concerns about private inference for Transformer-based models.
+Existing two-party privacy-preserving techniques, however, only take into account natural language understanding (NLU) scenarios.
+Private inference in natural language generation (NLG), crucial for applications like translation and code completion, remains underexplored.
+In addition, previous privacy-preserving techniques suffer from convergence issues during model training and exhibit poor inference speed when used with NLG models due to the neglect of time-consuming operations in auto-regressive generations.
+To address these issues, we propose a fast private text generation framework for Transformer-based language models, namely MERGE.
-Based on these two optimizations, extensive experiments show that MERGE can achieve a 26.5x speedup under the sequence length 512, and reduce 80\% communication bytes, with an up to 10x speedup to existing state-of-art models.
+MERGE reuses the output hidden state as the word embedding to bypass the embedding computation and reorganize the linear operations in the Transformer module to accelerate the forward procedure.
+Extensive experiments show that MERGE achieves a 26.5x speedup to the vanilla encrypted model under the sequence length 512, and reduces 80% communication cost, with an up to 10x speedup to state-of-the-art approximated models.

 ### Inference Bottleneck of Private Generation